jacksleight/laravel-omni/README.md

 ### Controllers

-To render a component from a controller action use the view macro:
+To render any component from a controller action use the `mount` view macro:

 ```php
 return view()->mount('counter', ['count' => 4]);